quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 # Introduction

-The {{Section 13.2 of QUIC-TRANSPORT}} recommends to send an ACK frame after receiving at least two ack-eliciting packets but leaves the determination of how frequently to send acknowledgments in response to ack-eliciting packets to the data receiver without any ability for the data sender to impact this behavior.
+The QUIC transport protocol recommends to send an ACK frame after receiving at least two ack-eliciting packets; see  {{Section 13.2 of QUIC-TRANSPORT}}.
+However, it leaves the determination of how frequently to send acknowledgments in response to ack-eliciting packets to the data receiver without any ability for the data sender to impact this behavior.
 This document specifies a QUIC extension for an endpoint to